 An important potential environmental impact is oil spills from any oil filled equipment and machinery that may occur during transportation or storage of decommissioned and new construction material/ equipment.
+Very strict enforcement is required in this regard.
 The following conditions shall apply: